isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-10-29-post-Merry Marathon: Festive Cheer To Greet Singapore Runners At SCMS 2012.md

 description: ""
 image: ""
 ---
-Merry Marathon: Festive Cheer To Greet Singapore Runners At SCMS 2012 29 Oct 2012
+## **Merry Marathon: Festive Cheer To Greet Singapore Runners At SCMS 2012**

-Singapore, 29 October 2012 - December is traditionally associated with the Christmas festive season.
+**Singapore, 29 October 2012** - December is traditionally associated with the Christmas festive season.
 Come 2 December 2012, this festive cheer will find its way into Singapore's pinnacle running event - the Standard Chartered Marathon Singapore.

 2. Volunteers and organisers decked in festive costumes and accessories, festive music performances along the running route and best dressed festive themed runners competitions - these are just some of the things runners and supporters can look forward to at this year's marathon.